-In connection with the replacement of FMC Corporation options, the number of shares of our common stock underlying, and the exercise price of, the replacement options we will grant will be based on the closing price per share of our common stock and of FMC Corporation common stock on the trading day immediately before the date of the distribution.
-We will pay the holder of the replacement option cash in lieu of any fractional share upon exercise of the replacement option.
-The substitute award for each FMC Corporation stock award consisting of performance shares, stock units, restricted stock or restricted stock units will be based on the offering price per share of our common stock in this offering and the closing price per share of FMC Corporation common stock on the trading day immediately preceding the closing date of this offering.
-We will pay to the holder of the replacement award cash in lieu of any fractional share upon the grant of the replacement award.
+In connection with the replacement of FMC Corporation options, the number of shares of our common stock underlying, and the exercise price of, the replacement options we will grant will be based on the closing price per share of our common stock and of FMC Corporation common stock on the date of the distribution.
+The substitute award for FMC Corporation restricted stock granted to our employees and to the Chairman of our Board of Directors which we intend to replace in connection with this offering will be based on the offering price per share of our common stock in this offering and the closing price per share of FMC Corporation common stock on the trading day immediately preceding the closing date of this offering.
+The substitute award for FMC Corporation restricted stock granted to our non-employee directors (and a portion of the restricted stock granted to our directors who continue to serve as directors of FMC Corporation, other than the Chairman of our Board of Directors) and to employees of FMC Corporation whom we hire as of the date of the distribution will be based on the closing price per share of our common stock and that of FMC Corporation common stock on the date of the distribution.
+The substitute award for each FMC Corporation stock-based award granted to employees of FMC Corporation whom we hire after the date of the distribution will be based on the closing price per share of our common stock and that of FMC Corporation common stock on the trading date immediately before the date we hire such employees.
 The other terms and conditions of each replacement award will be the same as those of the surrendered FMC Corporation stock award.

-It is not possible to specify at this time how many shares of our common stock will be subject to substitute awards at the date of this offering or the distribution because we do not know at this time either how many FMC Corporation stock awards held by directors, employees and former employees allocated to us will be outstanding at the date of this offering or the distribution or at what ratio the FMC Corporation options and restricted stock will be replaced with our options and restricted stock.
+It is not possible to specify at this time how many shares of our common stock will be subject to substitute awards at the date of this offering or the distribution because we do not know at this time either how many FMC Corporation stock awards granted to directors, employees and former employees allocated to us will be outstanding at the date of this offering or the distribution or at what ratio the FMC Corporation options and restricted stock will be replaced with our options and restricted stock.
 Our stockholders are, however, likely to experience some dilutive impact from these adjustments.

-As of , 2001, there were approximately shares of FMC Corporation common stock subject to options held by our directors, employees and former employees that would have been replaced with our options had this offering occurred on that date, and approximately shares of FMC Corporation common stock represented by other FMC Corporation stock awards held by our directors and employees that would have been replaced with our stock awards had the offering occurred on that date.
+As of May 17, 2001, there were approximately 918,790 shares of FMC Corporation common stock subject to options held by our directors and employees that could have been replaced with our options had the distribution occurred on that date, and approximately 321,459 shares of FMC Corporation restricted stock granted to our directors and employees that could have been replaced with grants of our restricted stock had this offering and the distribution occurred on that date.